The Possibility of Cheaper Milk 7/28/17

 I really enjoyed reading Dr Mercola’s Take Control of Your Health

-.
+book and highly recommend it.
 I have tweaked a couple things and am

 immediately seeing some good changes.
 I especially liked what he says